 Names that mean love are especially, well, beloved by parents right now, with such stylish names as Esme, Cordelia, Amias, Amara, and Lennon all having meanings related to love.

-Love might be the perfect choice for a baby born near Valentine's Day or conceived on a honeymoon.
+A love-related meaning fits in among Valentine's Day names or might be the perfect choice for a baby conceived on a honeymoon.
 Of course, names with love meanings can also work for any child welcomed into the world with love.

-Love is always a wonderful meaning for a name, and there are baby names meaning love for baby girls and boys in every language and style, including the Welsh Rhys and Latin or African Obi, the classic David and the new word name, Love itself.
+Love is always a wonderful meaning for a name, and there are baby names meaning love for baby girls and boys in every language and style, including the Welsh names Rhys and Carys and the African Obi, the classic David and the new word name, Love itself.

 Along with Esme and Amara, other top girl names that mean love include Mila, Amy, Amanda, Mabel, and Philippa.
-Top boy names meaning love include Rhys, Philip, Lev, and Hart.
+Top boy names that mean love include Rhys, Philip, Lev, and Hart.
 Names that mean love or beloved in languages other than English include Carys, Querida, Rudo, and Sajan.

 If you're looking for baby names that mean love, you can include names with a range of meanings related to love and names that reference different kinds of love, from charitable love to romantic love to spiritual love.
 Included here are names that mean loving, names that mean beloved, names that mean desire, names that mean heart, and even names that mean lovely.

 Leading the list are Nameberry's most popular names that mean love for both baby boys and girls, followed by more unique baby names that mean love.

 To explore more baby names by meaning, go to our central page for Name Meanings.